The Playbook Paradox: Why 90% of M&A Lawyers Are Unprepared for AI

 Giel De Prins, Legal Tech Expert

 Every M&A lawyer knows this scene: It's 11 PM, you're reviewing a shareholders' agreement, and a junior associate pings you on Teams: "Should I flag this drag-along provision?"
-You pause your own review, context-switch to their document, and provide the same guidance you gave last month to another junior.
+You pause your own work, context-switch to their document, and provide the same guidance you gave last month to another junior.
 And the month before that.
 And the year before that.

 Sound familiar?
 You're not alone.
-But here's the thing — this knowledge transfer bottleneck isn't just inefficient.
+But here's the thing: this knowledge transfer bottleneck isn't just inefficient.
 It's about to become a serious competitive disadvantage.

-What Exactly Is a Contract Playbook?
+What Exactly Is a Legal Playbook?

 Let's start with what a playbook isn't.
 It's not another checklist gathering dust in a shared drive.
 It's not a template that nobody updates.
 And it's definitely not that 200-page "best practices" manual from 2018 that everyone ignores.